-Lefties have always been the minority of the population.
+Lefties have always been a minority of the population.
 As such, most of the available things in the market are designed for the right-handed – from notebooks and desks to cooking tools, gadgets and certainly even watches.
-You might even be surprised to know that there is such thing as watches for the southpaws.
+You might even be surprised to know that there is such a thing as watches for the southpaws.

 The Eco-Drive technology of these watches boasts that these models no longer need any batteries since they are fueled by light.